MatveiT/Computations-on-algebraic-structures-1/README.md

 This code defines five classes (Field, Action, Monomial, Polynomial and Expression) in the programming language JavaScript (version ES6).
 Each of these classes gives access to at least its '.value', its '.type' and its '.read' (which is an easy human readable version of its value) by using:

-`myElement.value`: gives the value that defines the element
+`myElement.value`: gives the value that defines the element;

-`myElement.type`: gives a string that defines its class as 'field', 'action', 'monomial', 'polynomial' or 'expression'
+`myElement.type`: gives a string that defines its class as 'field', 'action', 'monomial', 'polynomial' or 'expression';

-`myElement.read`: gives a human readable string that represents the value of the object
+`myElement.read`: gives a human readable string that represents the value of the object.

-Note that, unless this is specified, each method of each class does not change the content of the element on which it is applied; instead, it gives a new object as output.
+Note that, unless this is specified, each method of each class will not change the content of the object on which it is applied; instead, it gives a new object as output.

 #### 5.1 Define the class Field
 An element of this class is an element $k$ of the field $K$.